 Elephant Diet What Elephants Eat

 Elephants are herbivores that eat grasses, tree bark, roots, leaves, plants, fruit and twigs.
-They are also known to raid farm crops such as bananas, rice, and sugarcane, bringing them into conflict with farmers.
+They can rear up onto their hind legs and extend their trunk to reach vegetation as high as 5.7 m (19 ft).
+Elephants are also known to raid farm crops such as bananas, rice, and sugarcane, bringing them into conflict with farmers.
 An elephant can eat between 149-169 kg (330-375 lb) of vegetation daily.
-It eats for sixteen to eighteen hours a day.
-That’s nearly 80% of its day feeding.
+It feeds for sixteen to eighteen hours a day.
+That's nearly 80% of its day feeding.
 The elephant uses its trunk to grasp and transfer its food to its mouth.
 Tusks are used to carve into the trunks of trees to tear off strips of bark which it then transfers to its mouth using its trunk.
-Elephants also mine for minerals and salts by digging up the ground with their tusks.
+Elephants mine minerals and salts by digging up the ground with their tusks.

 Elephants Do Lots of Poop

-Elephants eat up to 169 kg (375 lb) of food each day, and their digestive system is only about 50% efficient.
+Elephants eat up to 169 kg (375 lb) of food a day, however their digestive system is only about 50% efficient.
 This means that lots and lots of poop come out each day—about 113kgs (250lbs) of it.
 An elephant defecates 12-15 times a day.